akaabdullahmateen/roadmap/css/concepts/index.md

 Declaration block
 : A structure containing a list of declarations separated by semicolons and delimited by an opening brace and a closing brace.

+Descendant
+: An element A is called a descendant of an element B, if either A is a child of B, or A is the child of some element C that is a descendant of B.

+Document language
+: The encoding language of the source document, such as HTML, XHTML, or SVG.

+Document tree
+: The tree of elements encoded in the source document.
+Each element in this tree has exactly one parent, with the exception of the root element, which has none.

+Element
+: The primary syntactic constructs of the document language.

+Following element
+: An element A is called a following element of an element B, if and only if B is a preceding element of A.

+Intrinsic dimensions
+: The width and height as defined by the element itself, not imposed by the surroundings.

+Preceding element
+: An element A is called a preceding element of an element B, if and only if A is an ancestor of B or A is a preceding sibling of B.

+Principal box
+: When an element generates one or more boxes, one of them is the principal box, which contains its descendant boxes and generated content, and is also the box involved in any positioning scheme.

+Property
+: A human-readable identifier that defines a presentational feature to be considered.

+Rendered content
+: The content of an element after the rendering has been applied.

+Replaced element
+: An element whose content is outside the scope of the CSS formatting model, such as an image, embedded document, or applet.

 Ruleset
 : A structure that associates a selector list with a declaration block.

+Sibling
+: An element A is called a sibling of an element B, if and only if B and A share the same parent element.
+Element A is a preceding sibling if it comes before B in the document tree.
+Element B is a following sibling if it comes after A in the document tree.

+Source document
+: The document to which one or more style sheets apply.
+This is encoded in some markup language that represents the document as a tree of elements.

 Statement
 : A structure that begins with any non-space character and ends at the first closing brace or semicolon.

-At-rule
-: A structure that starts with an _at_ symbol, followed by an identifier, and continues up to the end of the statement.

-Principal box
-: When an element generates one or more boxes, one of them is the principal box, which contains its descendant boxes and generated content, and is also the box involved in any positioning scheme.
+User
+: A user is a person who interacts with a user agent to view, hear, or otherwise use a document and its associated style sheet.
+The user may provide a personal style sheet that encodes personal preferences.

+User agent (UA)
+: A user agent is any program that interprets a document written in the document language and applies associated style sheets.
+A user agent may display a document, read it aloud, cause it to be printed, or convert it to another format.

+Value
+: An expression that describes how the presentational feature, defined by the associated property, must be handled.

+Viewport
+: A viewport is the viewing area on which the user agent displays the rendered document.